Arrest Warrant

 Issued by a judge after a prosecutor presents probable cause that a crime was committed.
 Authorizes law enforcement to take the named person into custody anywhere in Montana.

 Authorizes law enforcement to search a specific location for evidence.
-Search warrants are not typically listed on public warrant rosters — they are served and sealed.
+Search warrants are not typically listed on public warrant rosters because they are served and may be sealed.

 No. Arrest warrants and bench warrants in Montana do not have an expiration date.
 They remain active until served (the person is arrested), quashed by a judge, or the subject dies.
 There is no statute of limitations on an outstanding warrant.